wesleyboar/DS-User-Guide/user-guide/docs/tools/simulation/in-core.md

 !pip -q install kernelutility
 from kernelutility import kernelset
 ```
-After waiting a few seconds, the pre-existing user-defined kernels may appear after clicking on the "switch kernel" panel (right upper corner, as shown in [Figure 2](#Figure2)).
+After waiting a few seconds, the pre-existing user-defined kernels may appear after clicking on the "switch kernel" panel (right upper corner, as shown in Figure 2).
 If not, refresh your browser and check the "switch kernel" panel again.

 For more information on accessing created environments, refer to [Custom User-Defined Kernels](https://www.designsafe-ci.org/user-guide/tools/jupyterhub/#installing-kernels).

 ### Example: IN-CORE tools within DesignSafe-CI

 The following example leverages the use case published in the Data Depot as [PRJ-4675 “IN-CORE on DesignSafe”](https://doi.org/10.17603/ds2-cx62-ve21).
-The notebook **main.ipynb** presents a use case focused on the risk analysis of a regional scale portfolio of bridges exposed to seismic events.
+The notebook presents a use case focused on the risk analysis of a regional scale portfolio of bridges exposed to seismic events.
 The goal of this use case is to show the interaction of DesignSafe with IN-CORE Python tools.
 You can copy this folder to your “My Data” folder to enable editing permission, thus enabling working directly on the Jupyter Notebook.
-To access to the main notebook of the published use case (**main.ipynb**), click on the button below.
+To access to the main Jupyter notebook of the published use case (called **main.ipynb**), click on the button below.

 [![Open in DesignSafe](https://raw.githubusercontent.com/geoelements/LearnMPM/main/DesignSafe-Badge.svg)](https://jupyter.designsafe-ci.org/hub/user-redirect/lab/tree/NHERI-Published/PRJ-4675/main.ipynb)